Infertility Support Groups: What’s the Difference Between Information, Forums, and Emotional Support?

 Learn how Cove Collective works

-Frequently Asked Questions About Infertility Support
+Frequently Asked Questions About Infertility Support Groups

 • Cove Collective isn’t meant to replace open forums, but it offers a different experience.
 Reddit and Facebook groups are built for scale and visibility, which can lead to comparison, overwhelm, and fragmented conversations.
 Cove is intentionally smaller and actively moderated, with protected anonymity and continuity, so emotional support feels steadier and less draining.